crazychenz/vinnie.work/website/blog/2020-10-02-linux-is-dos.md

 ---
 slug: 2020-10-02-linux-is-dos
-title: "Linux Is DOS: Windows returns to its roots."
+title: 'Linux Is DOS: Windows returns to its roots.'
 #date: "2020-10-02T12:00:00.000Z"
 description: |
   Windows is going back to an operating environment or platform